Paddlepop25/codeinstitute-boardgame-store/README.md

 A huge thank you to:

-- Mr Paul, our teacher at [Trent Global College](trentglobal.edu.sg/diplomainsoftwaredevelopment/)
+- Mr Paul Chor, our teacher at [Trent Global College](trentglobal.edu.sg/diplomainsoftwaredevelopment/)
-- Our very smartm patient and helpful teaching assistant John
+- Our very smart, patient and helpful teaching assistant John Yan
 - My classmates who were helpful in giving tips when I'm stuck
 - My friends and family whom were the user testers of this website.
 They gave invaluable feedback on how to improve the project